Turkey & Leek pie

 • Add the bay leaf, bring to the boil, then reduce the heat and simmer for 5 minutes until thickened, stirring occasionally

-• Stir in the parsley, season to taste and set aside to cool.
+• Stir in the parsley and season with salt and pepper.

 • Place the cooked turkey / meat in a 1.75L (3 pint) pie dish and ladle over the sauce